Info & Maps

 FISHING

 Zink Dam is a popular fishing spot for catfish and striped bass.
-Fishing is permitted in most areas of the park unless otherwise indicated.
+Fishing is permitted in most areas of the park except the boat docks on the east and west sides or unless otherwise indicated.
 Wading in the river channel is allowed, but waders should be cautious of rising waters from the dam.
-You can check .
-Water flow from Keystone Dam passes through Zink Dam.
+You can check water flow from Keystone Dam releases HERE.
 Fishing from or being on the dam structure is prohibited.
+Bowfishing is prohibited in city limits.
 An Oklahoma fishing license is required, and the Oklahoma Department of Wildlife Conservation enforces fishing regulations.
 For more information, visit www.wildlifedepartment.com.

 KAYAKING